- Edited by Geoffrey L. Buckley and Yolonda Youngs.

 - Seventeen chapters plus seventy four images and maps, a preface by Craig E. Colten and Lary M. Dilsaver and introduction, and an afterword by Dr. William Wyckoff.

 Available as hardcopy, paperback and ebook at Rowman and Littlefield Publishers

-Available as pre-order through Amazon.com: Click here to purchase
+Available as hardcopy, paperback and ebook at Amazon.com: Click here

 A robust reminder of how the ‘environmental turn’ has transformed historical geography, integrating nature, in complex and subtle ways, into stories about how places and people have changed over time.
 The result is the creation of yet another disciplinary classic. . . .The essays are empirically rich, theoretically informed, and grounded in narratives about particular places and how they have changed over time. . . .
 The volume’s impressive array of contributors will be a ‘Who’s Who List’ of dominant thinkers and writers in this field for a long time to come.
 We are fortunate that Buckley and Youngs have brought them together in this impressive new volume, and their collective effort should go a long way to continue energizing a vibrant, growing subfield within the discipline.

 — William Wyckoff, Montana State University (from the afterword)